Caroline Branham: Washington household

 At the time of George and Martha's marriage, Martha had two surviving children — John ("Jacky") Parke Custis (1754–1781) and Martha ("Patsy") Parke Custis (1756–1773) — who became George Washington's stepchildren.
-Patsy died when she was a teen-ager.
+Patsy died when she was a teenager.
 Jacky married Eleanor Calvert in 1774.
-They established themselves at Abington plantation and they had three daughters and a son.
-When he came of age, John Parke Custis (1754–1781) received a large inheritance from his father Daniel Parke Custis's (1711–1757) estate and became Hardiman's slaveholder.
+They established themselves at Abington plantation, and they had three daughters and a son.
+When he came of age, John Parke Custis (1754–1781) received a large inheritance from his father, Daniel Parke Custis's (1711–1757) estate, and became Hardiman's enslaver.
 Jacky died in 1781.
 Eleanor inherited her husband's estate for her lifetime.
 Hardiman drove Eleanor from Abington plantation to Mount Vernon to visit Martha and George.
-During those visits, Hardiman met Caroline and they fell in love.
+During those visits, Hardiman met Caroline, and they fell in love.
 Initially, they could only see each other during Eleanor's visits to Mount Vernon.